 3. Hot Bedding (High Nitrogen)

 Organic matter that quickly decomposes produces heat and toxic substances like ammonia.
 These drive worms away from their beds and kill those that can’t escape.
 Make sure you use only high carbon materials as bedding (slow-rotting) or thoroughly decomposed high nitrogen bedding.
 If you observe that your bedding is heating up, add as much carbon-rich bedding as needed to the system, and regularly aerate the bedding in order to facilitate the dissipation of heat from the system to its surroundings.
+Some examples of carbon-rich bedding include: newspaper, cardboard, leaf litter (dried, rotten leaves), peat moss, and coco peat-based bedding (such as CocoGro Bedding)

 4. Stressed Worms